 - About Us

+HMRC has since revoked Business Entity Tests as of April 2015 as they were not 'fulfilling their intended purposes'.
 The IR35 Business Entity Tests were designed to help contractors to understand the likelihood of HM Revenue and Customs deeming if your contract and day to day practices fall inside or outside IR35.
-Please note, these business entity tests were revoked by HMRC in April 2015 as they were not ‘fulfilling their intended purposes’.

-In 2011 an IR35 forum was set up by the Government, their focus was to reduce confusion around IR35.
-As a result, in May 2012 the HM Revenue & Customs (HMRC) introduced twelve voluntary IR35 business entity tests and six new IR35 scenarios.
-These were designed to help contractors understand their IR35 status through a simple set of questions.
-The tests and scenarios can be found here on the HMRC website.
+In 2011, an IR35 forum was set up by the Government, with their focus on reducing confusion around IR35.
+As a result, in May 2012, HMRC introduced twelve voluntary IR35 business entity tests and six new IR35 scenarios.
+These were designed to help contractors understand their IR35 status through a set of questions.
+The tests and scenarios can be found on the HMRC website.

-The twelve question test aims to build up a picture of how your business works and how you provide your services to the end client.
-Some of the topics the test cover are business premises, efficiency, assistance, the right of substitution, client risk and billing.
+The twelve-question test aims to build up a picture of how your business works and how you provide your services to the end client.
+Some of the topics the test cover include business premises, efficiency, assistance, the right of substitution, client risk and billing.

-As mentioned the tests gauge how likely it is that the HMRC need to check if IR35 applies to your company, based on your current contract.
-Your company will be categorised into:
+IR35 Business Entity tests were used to gauge how likely it is that the HMRC needs to check if IR35 applies to your company, based on your current contract.
+Your company would be categorised into:

-For example, each of the twelve tests is broken up into test and evidence, One question is “Do you invoice for work carried out before being paid and negotiate payment terms?”
-The evidence would be copies of invoices and emails or letters about billing.
-If you raise your own invoice and you negotiate payments of terms for say 30 days as long as you have evidence of this you would score two points.
+For example, each of the twelve tests is broken up into test and evidence.
+One question was “Do you invoice for work carried out before being paid and negotiate payment terms?”
+The evidence would be copies of invoices and emails, or letters about billing.
+If you raise your own invoice and you negotiate payments of terms for say 30 days (as long as you have evidence of this) you would score two points.